voicemed/appsdk/README.md

 npx cap sync
 ```
 ### Layout Dist
-in voicemed-sdk there is the builded vendor layout files to be added to your webproject.
+in voicemed-sdk there is the built layout files to be added to your webproject.

 ### Post Install